 The Rule of Thirds teaches us how to create pleasing and interesting compositions within the camera frame.
 Get great visuals in your video presentations.
 Learn how to easily apply the “Rule of Thirds” and the powerful eye-tracking “F” in your videos.

 Did you know you can Emotionally Influence Your Audience, control the mood, and direct the attention of your viewers with this simple technique.

 Learn about color and their symbolic meanings.
 Why?
 Advertisers and film directors use a number of skillful production techniques that work at a subconscious level to influence their audiences.
-Choosing the right colors will help you to create the emotional response you are looking for with your audience.
+Chose the right colors to help create the emotional response you are looking for with your audience.

 Learn about gender influencing film production techniques used by Advertisers and film directors that appeal to male and female viewing audiences.
 These techniques are used subtly, and they work at a subconscious level.